FusionNet/.github/profile/README.md

-# Fusion Network School Gaming
+# Fusion Network

-Welcome to Fusion Network School Gaming!
-This repository is dedicated to providing resources, documentation, and code samples for creating and developing gaming projects within the Fusion Network School community.
+Welcome to Fusion Network !
+This github is dedicated to providing resources, documentation, and code samples for creating and developing gaming projects within the Fusion Network.

-Fusion Network School Gaming is a platform where students and game enthusiasts can come together to learn, collaborate, and create amazing gaming projects.
+Fusion Network is a platform where students and game enthusiasts can come together to learn, collaborate, and create amazing gaming projects.
 Whether you're a beginner or an experienced developer, this repository offers a range of materials to help you dive into the world of game development.

 ## Features